 What Is A Chi Alpha Internship, or CMIT?

-The ultimate goal of a Chi Alpha internship is to offer an authentic place of growth and excellence in preparation for campus missions.
-An intern is not relegated to being a staff persons' gopher or a "special projects" person.
-Instead, an intern joins a Chi Alpha ministry team as coworker under training.
-In that position, he or she takes on the work, challenges, and intensity that campus staff face in an ongoing way as mission leaders.
+The ultimate goal of a Chi Alpha internship is to offer an authentic place of growth in preparation for vocational ministry.
+An intern joins a Chi Alpha ministry team as coworker under training where they will learn both the academic and practical aspects of ministry.
 This program is specifically designed to develop a person's character, intellect, and ministry skills.

-To promote character growth (which is Scripture's overwhelming concern for pastoral leaders - see 1 Timothy 3 and Titus 1), each intern will be personally supervised by a staff person.
-The interns have consistent opportunities each week to meet with their pastoral supervisor for prayer and discussions that touch on the attitudes, disciplines, and expression of our lives as ministers.
+To promote character growth (which is Scripture's overwhelming concern for pastoral leaders - see 1 Timothy 3 and Titus 1), each intern will be personally directed by a staff pastor.
+Interns meet weekly with their pastoral leader for prayer and discussions that touch on the attitudes, disciplines, and expression of our lives as ministers.

 Each intern will have significant opportunities to teach from the Scripture in a variety of settings.
 Each intern will lead a small group dedicated to Bible study, prayer and practical training.
-There are also such areas as evangelism, administration, time management, counseling, support raising and ministry budgeting, to name but a few of the skill areas addressed and experienced during the CMIT internship.
+Additionally, interns are challenged to mature in their understanding of evangelism, administration, counseling, and personal character.

 How do I know if an internship is right for me?